 Word of mouth spread, and the second course brought 20 people.
 By the end of 2015 more than 150 previously self confessed non-runners had taken part in the parkrun, and eight more coaches had qualified to help with the growing numbers.

 Graduates of the course now come back weekly to go on an ‘improvers’ run of four or more miles at a brisker, more challenging pace.
 Nowadays there are even groups running up to 8-10 miles.

 In December 2015 the group was nominated for Sports Club of the Year at the London Sports Awards, and then in 2018, the club became accredited by England Athletics.
 Today our members compete in 10kms, half marathons and marathons up and down the country and beyond.

 Our run leaders are easy to spot, they all wear distinctive red tops on our Wednesday morning runs, as opposed to the traditional blue club colour.
 Each run leader is an experienced runner, first-aid trained and has undertaken a Run Leadership course by England Athletics.

 Mental Health Champion

-Hi, I’m Anita, the Mental Health Champion for Zero to Hero Runners.
+Hi, we are Anita and Terri, the Mental Health Champions for Zero to Hero Runners.
 The role came about due an England Athletics initiative called #RunAndTalk, which is supported by Mind, the mental health charity.

 The aim of #RunAndTalk is to improve mental health through running in England by getting people talking about mental health, sharing their experiences and removing stigma.